Foster

 While Foster retains a healthy unemployment rate of 3.2%, recent employment declines have impacted its national performance ranking

-Between June 2024 and May 2025, Foster's labour force decreased by 0.8%, with employment declining by 1.2% leading to a rise in unemployment of 0.4 percentage points.
-Meanwhile, Rest of Vic.'s employment contracted by 0.9%, labour force fell by 0.4%, and unemployment rose by 0.4 percentage points.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-Nationally, the unemployment rate was 4.5%, and employment growth outpaced the national average of 0.26%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Foster's employment mix suggests local growth of approximately 5.7%% over five years and 12.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+However, health care & social assistance has limited presence with 12.8% employment compared to 16.8% regionally.
+The area may offer limited local employment opportunities, as suggested by Census working population vs resident population counts.
+Between June 2024 and May 2025, Foster's labour force decreased by 0.8%, with a concurrent 1.2% employment decline, leading to an unemployment rise of 0.4 percentage points.
+In contrast, Rest of Vic.'s employment contracted by 0.9%, labour force fell by 0.4%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and 13.7% over ten years.
+Applying these projections to Foster's employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years, though these figures are illustrative extrapolations not accounting for local population changes.

 Frequently Asked Questions - Employment